 Looking closely I found a shop called Odori-dako which impressively fits a whole octopus per piece.
 Four of these high-quality pieces are ¥500 (tax included), and ticket vending machines are available in four languages: Japanese, English, Chinese, and Korean.

 Continuing on....Select Meat Shop, Western Grill, and a Curry Shop in Dotonbori

-The most famous, long-established shop of Dotonbori is the Harijuu meat shop, located at the southeast corner of Dotonbori and Midosuji, and is in such a prime location you can even tell your taxi driver, "Take me to the front of Harijuu."
+The most famous, long-established shop of Dotonbori is Harijyu Dotombori Grill, located at the southeast corner of Dotonbori and Midosuji, and is in such a prime location you can even tell your taxi driver, "Take me to the front of Harijyu."